AllenSWDB/allenswdb.github.io/databook/glossary.md

   used to associate these units with specific cell types, such as excitatory pyramidal neurons among others.

+Repo
+Repository
+  A digital "project folder" on GitHub to store code and documentation.
+Importantly, the repo tracks every edit, addition, or deletion made over time to create version control.

 Reporter
  An exogenous coding region joined to a promoter sequence or element in an expression vector that is introduced into cells to provide the means for